renepacchaux/gudeeds-responsive-mobile-app/README.md

 ![img](https://paper-attachments.dropbox.com/s_939A39C54BE532AA128503EB46A60918FB25F0AE543B578BF78BB58E8F771B97_1626047441287_2021-07-11+18.47.58.gif)

-<a id="orgcab4dd7"></a>
+<a id="org5b6188a"></a>

 ### Looking at the Task Business

-As the dev team went to design an inital user model in the code, the UX Team went to take a mental snapshot of where mental boundaries may help guide our priorities.
-We might need to express them at design handoff.
+As the cross-functional team went to build all the parts that make up a virtual person within an app.
+They are a person with and age and location, and task giver or receiver.
+In the inner workings of Gudeeds, the UX Team contributed the moment in time, as seen by the user, that qualifies as the point of entry as person who needs a thing.
+As a UX practitioner, I am concerned about not only efficiency but also where time spent simply learning to use the app guides our priorities.
+We were building a context with which to handoff though accurately expressing the blueprints to the development team.

+**Business Analysis** It would be fun to have a ‘karma'-like score.
+Maybe for the backend - a dashboard, maybe.
+We set this aside because our testing gave us an already clear direction and a trending-contribution did not make it past the design studio stage.

+At judgement time, we were asked thata positive approach to ‘more' heirarchy will be beneficial to the app.
+I come back to this at the section on gamification.

-**Business Analysis** While it may be fun to have a ‘karma'-like affordance to energize task uptake&#x2026;we do find some priorities:
+To energize task uptake&#x2026;we do find some priorities:

 -   Cart
 -   Date